Can You Guess the Popular Cat Breed Based on Its Kitten Picture?

 I’m surrounded by myths and legends

 I’m even the official cat of my state.
 I’m known for hunting mice and my coat is suited for harsh winters—but it doesn’t stop me from being incredibly soft.
 I have large, tufted paws which help me to walk on top of the snow even though I’m a bigger cat.
 My large, oval-shaped eyes usually come in green, gold, or copper, and under the right circumstances, they can even be blue.
 Vetstreet reports that my communication style is a chirping trill rather than a meow, an incongruous sound coming from a gentle giant.
+These affectionate cat breeds will love you as much as you love them!

 While my silver-tipped, blue coat has a halo effect, that’s not all that makes me angelic.
 I’m super affectionate, plus, according to the CFA, there are five “hearts” around my body.
 My head looks like three hearts: one looking straight on, another by glancing at the top of my head, and the third is my nose.
 The fourth heart is seen in the chest area when I am sitting up, and the fifth heart is beating inside of me.
 Find out why cats purr.